shivams29/Smartchain/README.md

 2. Create an app and copy the publish key and subscribe key for later use.
 3. Create a .env file in the root directory and paste the contents from .env.template.
 4. Add the subscribe and publish keys.
+5. Add base url.
+Use `http://localhost` for local env.
+6. Add Root Node PORT.
+Use `3000` for local env.

 #### Run Project